rafatower/github-cl/README.md

 # Github command-line tools
 ## Intro
-This is just a small repo with some utilities that I found useful to me.
+This is just a small repo with some utilities that I found useful to me, for my particular github + zenhub workflow.

 ## Installation
 ```shell